Ensuring the seal harvest is humane

 All harvesters wishing to participate in the commercial seal harvest must have completed training on the three-step process for harvesting seals, as set out in the Marine Mammal Regulations (MMR) in order to renew their licence.

-Although there is currently a freeze on professional sealing licences, licensing policy requires a commercial harvester to work under an experienced harvester for two years to obtain a professional licence.
+Licensing policy requires a commercial harvester to work under an experienced harvester for two years to obtain a professional licence.
 In addition to the two-year apprenticeship program for new harvesters, governments, industry and other stakeholders deliver comprehensive information workshops in advance of each season.

 The three-step process also applies to harvesters with personal use licences.
 The three steps are: